 - Plumbing rough-in for sink, dishwasher, ice maker, and pot filler relocations

-- Electrical work for new circuits, dedicated appliance lines, under-cabinet and overhead lighting
+- Electrical work for new circuits, dedicated appliance lines, and under-cabinet and overhead lighting

-- Permits and inspections through the village (Northbrook, Glenview, Highland Park, and most North Shore municipalities require permits for layout changes and electrical work)
+- Permits and inspections through the village, since Northbrook, Glenview, Highland Park, and most North Shore municipalities require permits for layout changes and electrical work

-- Cabinet installation, countertop templating coordination, tile work, paint, and final punch list
+- Cabinet installation, countertop templating coordination, tile work, paint, and the final punch list

-- Scheduling the trades so plumbing, electrical, drywall, flooring, cabinets, and counters land in the correct order
+- Sequencing the trades so plumbing, electrical, drywall, flooring, cabinets, and counters land in the correct order

-A strong contractor will also flag construction problems the designer cannot see on paper: an unexpected steel beam, knob-and-tube wiring in an older Glencoe home, a cracked cast-iron stack behind the dishwasher, or a soffit that turns out to contain HVAC duct that has to be rerouted.
-These are the moments that pull a kitchen remodel off schedule, and an experienced contractor is the person who resolves them.
+A strong contractor flags the construction problems a designer cannot see on paper: an unexpected steel beam, knob-and-tube wiring in an older Glencoe home, a cracked cast-iron stack behind the dishwasher, or a soffit that turns out to carry HVAC duct that has to be rerouted.
+These are the moments that pull a kitchen remodel off schedule, and an experienced contractor is the person who resolves them without stalling every trade behind them.

-For a small kitchen refresh, same footprint, same plumbing locations, paint and counters and maybe new doors on existing cabinet boxes, a good contractor working with stock cabinets from a local dealer can be enough.
-The risk shows up the moment the project gets more ambitious.
+For a small refresh with the same footprint and the same plumbing locations, paint and counters and maybe new doors on existing cabinet boxes, a good contractor working with stock cabinets from a local dealer can be enough.
+The risk shows up the moment the project gets more ambitious than that.

 When Is a Designer Worth It on Your North Shore Project?

-The question is rarely “designer or contractor.”
-It is usually “do I need a designer in addition to a contractor, or is the project simple enough that a contractor can handle layout and selections too?”
+The question is rarely designer or contractor.
+It is usually whether you need a designer in addition to a contractor, or whether the project is simple enough that a contractor can carry layout and selections too.

-- You are changing the layout: moving the sink, opening a wall, adding an island, or converting a closed kitchen into something open to the family room
+- You are changing the layout: moving the sink, opening a wall, adding an island, or converting a closed kitchen into a space that opens to the family room

-- You are doing semi-custom or fully custom cabinetry, where door style, finish, organization, and stacked-cabinet height all need decisions before fabrication
+- You are ordering semi-custom or fully custom cabinetry, where door style, finish, interior organization, and stacked-cabinet height all need decisions before fabrication begins

-- You are coordinating premium appliances such as integrated refrigeration, induction with downdraft, or a 48-inch range with a custom hood
+- You are coordinating premium appliances such as integrated refrigeration, induction with downdraft, or a 48-inch range under a custom hood

-- You want elevation drawings and 3D renderings before committing to slab selections or tile choices
+- You want elevation drawings and renderings before committing to slab selections or tile

-- You are remodeling in an older Wilmette, Winnetka, or Lake Forest home where architectural details like millwork, ceiling height, and window casing need to be respected
+- You are remodeling an older Wilmette, Winnetka, or Lake Forest home where millwork, ceiling height, and window casing need to be respected rather than worked around

-A designer is harder to justify when the kitchen is a tight rectangle with no layout changes, when the budget is too small for semi-custom cabinetry, or when you already have a clear vision and a contractor who builds at that level.
-In those cases, the cabinet showroom designer (who works for the dealer and is paid through the cabinet order) plus a strong contractor can be enough.
+A designer is harder to justify when the kitchen is a tight rectangle with no layout changes, when the budget will not support semi-custom cabinetry, or when you already have a clear vision and a contractor who builds at that level.
+In those cases the cabinet showroom designer, who works for the dealer and is paid through the cabinet order, plus a strong contractor can be enough.
+Be honest with yourself about which category your project falls into, because adding a designer to a job that is already framed and ordered is the expensive version of that decision.

 For most full North Shore kitchen remodels, though, the project includes layout changes, custom or semi-custom cabinetry, premium finishes, and architectural detail, which is exactly where custom kitchen remodels with full cabinetry planning benefit from a designer in the lead.